 STENDRA was evaluated in ED patients (n=390) with type 1 or type 2 diabetes mellitus in a randomized, double-blind, parallel, placebo-controlled fixed dose trial of 3 months in duration.
 The mean age was 58 years (range 30 to 78 years).
 The population was 80.5% White, 17.2% Black, 1.5% Asian, and 0.8% of other races.
 The mean duration of ED was approximately 6 years.
 In this trial, STENDRA at doses of 100 mg and 200 mg demonstrated statistically significant improvement in all 3 primary efficacy variables as measured by the erectile function domain of the IIEF questionnaire; SEP2 and SEP3 (see Table 7).

-Efficacy Variables in ED Population with Diabetes Mellitus (Study 2)
+Baseline for Primary Efficacy Variables in ED Population with Diabetes Mellitus

 |STENDRA 100 mg